a3-audio/a3-system/doc/development/development.md

 - Flash Teensy: [[flashTeensy]]

 ## Next steps
-- Migrate audio-engine from reaper to supercollider
+- Migrate audio-engine from Reaper to Supercollider
 - Modularize channel-strips on A³ Mix
 - Adding functions to A³ Motion